 IMPORTANT: if you offer a correction that contradicts a record or obituary displayed in the bio, you must send corroborating records!!!
 If you do not, the correction will be refused, unless I can independently confirm it.
 If you send a name other than what is on the marker, I will refuse, unless you assert the marker is in error, and offer evidence.
-I will not enter two last names in the last name field.

 Also, if anything important on the marker is omitted in your memorials, such as a middle name or initial, I will offer a correction.
 Many of my corrections go through by default these days, and as a result, I don't always send sources for my suggestions.
 However, I will be glad to offer sources if requested.

 Born Chicago, have lived in IL, MI, Germany, NJ and AL currently, with a summer home, my great grandfather Silas Benjamin Anway's farm house, in Central Lake MI.
 Graduate of U. of Michigan and U. of Illinois.
 Retired physicist, communications engineer, and professor.
 The picture above left is 54 years old.